-We find $116$ instances of MAV to profit from within our most active pool (i.e. trading USDC-ETH).
-For each one of those instances, we consider the following set of features: \begin{enumerate} \item \say{time\_decay} - Witnessed length of time until the alignment of prices is restored (in seconds). \item \say{clean\_MAV} - Empirical MAV identified, but subtracting the deterministic LP fees that the arbitrageur needs to pay to trade.
-Nicely, all MAV events are still positive in profit after this discount, and are thus further considered within our analyses. \item \say{avg\_gas} - Average gas fees per swap transaction witnessed by the possible arbitrageur within the one minute before he/she wants to trade to earn the available MAV. \item \say{Vmax\_on\_usage} - Ratio between MAV volume $V_{max}$ that the arbitrageurs would like to trade, and the witnessed overall volume traded on the venue in the previous one minute.
-This feature acts as a proxy for the risk of the arbitrage trade to be impacted by external \say{noise} (and possibly adversarial) trading. \end{enumerate} We then complete Principal Component Analysis on the standardised version of the above data, and find that the four eigenvalues account for $\{32,26,24,18\}$ \% of the variance, respectively.
-Thus, there is not one single main component against which the data could be directly summarised.
+We found $116$ instances of MAV to profit from within our most active pool (i.e. trading USDC-ETH).
+For each one of those instances, we considered multiple factors, such as block slippage, trading volume, number of swaps and cumulative gas until the decay, and found the following set of features significant: \begin{enumerate} \item \texttt{time\_decay} - Witnessed length of time until the alignment of prices is restored (in seconds). \item \texttt{clean\_MAV} - Empirical MAV identified, but subtracting the deterministic LP fees that the arbitrageur needs to pay to trade.
+Nicely, all MAV events are still positive in profit after this discount and are thus further considered within our analyses. \item \texttt{avg\_gas} - Average gas fees per swap transaction witnessed by the possible arbitrageur within the one minute before he/she wants to trade to earn the available MAV. \item \texttt{Vmax\_on\_usage} - Ratio between the MAV volume $V_{max}$ that the arbitrageurs would like to trade and the overall volume traded on the venue during the preceding minute.
+This feature acts as a proxy for the risk of the arbitrage trade to be impacted by external \texttt{noise} (and possibly adversarial) trading. \end{enumerate} We then complete Principal Component Analysis on the standardized version of the above data, and find that the four eigenvalues account for~$\{32,26,24,18\}$ \% of the variance, respectively.
+Thus, there is no single main component against which the data could be directly summarized.

-We proceed to cluster our data via KMeans++, and experiment both with different seeds to initiate the algorithm with, and with the possible number of target clusters to look for (we test for values ranging from $2$ to $10$).
-The related inertia plot is shown in Fig. \ref{fig:inertia-plot}, which clearly suggest $5$ as the optimal number of clusters to look for.
-We thus save the KMeans++ clustering obtained for such $5$ groups, and plot the t-SNE projection of our points in Fig. \ref{fig:tsne}, where points are indeed color-coded by the KMeans++ clustering labels.
+We proceed to cluster our data via KMeans++ and experiment with different seeds to initiate the algorithm with, and with the possible number of target clusters to look for (we test for values ranging from~$2$ to~$10$).
+The related inertia plot is shown in Figure~\ref{fig:inertia-plot}, which clearly suggests $5$ as the optimal number of clusters to look for.
+We therefore save the KMeans++ clustering obtained for such~$5$ groups, and plot the t-SNE projection of our points in Figure~\ref{fig:tsne}, where the points are color-coded by the KMeans++ clustering labels.
 Interestingly, we can see that there is one central cluster to which the majority of points belong, while the other four clusters are likely to relate to outliers or unusually extreme combinations of MAV and related features (and indeed lie at the extremities of the plot).